advancedresearch/discrete/README.md

 ```
 3^4 = 81

-// Each digit position represent a person and the value is where the person lives.
+// Each digit position represents a person and the value is where the person lives.
 0000
 0001
 0002